Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

 ## Real-world scenario

 For the sake of simplicity, in this sample all the endpoints run on a single machine.
-In real world is is usually best to run each instance on a separate virtual machine.
-In such case the instance mapping file would contain `machine` attributes mapping instances to their machines' host names instead of `queue` attributes used to run more than one instance on a single box.
+In the real world it is usually best to run each instance on a separate virtual machine.
+In such a case the instance mapping file would contain `machine` attributes mapping instances to their machines' host names instead of `queue` attributes used to run more than one instance on a single box.